MHawksworth/scaladbtest/README.markdown

 *"src/test/resources"* as part of your project structure if you're using SBT or Maven.

-You can call the DBT file whatever you want, but *"data.dbt"* is a pretty good name to get started until you start splitting up your files.
+You can name the DBT file whatever you want, but *"data.dbt"* is a pretty good name to get started until you start splitting up your files.

 ### Inserting Records